 About Anthony Esolen

-Anthony M. Esolen is a writer, social commentator, translator of classical poetry, and professor of English Renaissance and classical literature.
-Dr. Esolen is on the Magdalen College faculty and is Writer-in-Residence.
+Anthony M. Esolen is Distinguished Professor of Humanities and Curriculum Curator at Thales College.
+A senior editor of Touchstone: A Journal of Mere Christianity, Dr. Esolen is known for his elegant essays on the faith and for his clear social commentaries.
 His books include Life Under Compulsion: Ten Ways to Destroy the Humanity of Your Child; The Politically Incorrect Guide to Western Civilization; Ironies of Faith; and Ten Ways to Destroy the Imagination of Your Child.
 He has also translated Tasso’s Gerusalemme liberate (Johns Hopkins Press); and Dante’s Inferno, Purgatorio and Paradiso.

 The Lovely Dragon of Choice: The Freedom Not to Be Free